bluedenim/log4j-s3-search/README.md

 _There is currently some complication w/ Log4j 2 such that the packaging is done differently than that for the Log4j 1.x example.
 The method used is documented [here.](https://stackoverflow.com/questions/34945438/log4j2-configuration-not-found-when-running-standalone-application-builded-by-sh/34946780)_

+### Log4j vs Log4j 2
+There is currently a security vulnerability with Log4j (https://github.com/advisories/GHSA-2qrg-x229-3v8q).

+In addition, Log4j hasn't been worked on since mid-2012.

 ## Usage
 * Find out which version of Log4j your client program is using.